 Sewing 101; Basics – Terms to Know

-Seam: When two or more pieces of fabric sewn together, a seam is created.
+Seam: When two or more pieces of fabric sewn together, a suture is created.

 Seam Allowance – Distance from the raw edge of the fabric to the entry point of the needle.
 This allocation will vary between patterns; please make sure to check the pattern for this measurement.